kkav-43/tt10-verilog-pythagoras/docs/info.md

 1. Set the X value on `ui_in[7:0]`
 2. Set the Y value on `uio_in[7:0]`
 3. Pulse `ena` high for one clock cycle
-4. Wait for calculation to complete (up to 9 clock cycles)
+4. Wait for calculation to complete (8 clock cycles)
 5. Read the result from `uo_out[7:0]`

+## Implementation Details

+The design uses an iterative binary search algorithm to calculate the square root.
+It takes 8 clock cycles to compute the result after the `ena` signal is asserted.